-The Simbans PicassoTab 10 Inch Drawing Tablet and Stylus Pen is a budget drawing tablet that is ideal for kids and adults.
-It comes with Autodesk Sketchbook and Artflow: Paint Draw Sketchbook installed.
-You can also install other drawing programs if they are compatible.
-It's a barebones tablet.
-There aren't a lot of extra things installed.
+The Simbans PicassoTab 10 Inch Drawing Tablet and Stylus Pen is a budget drawing tablet that has both pros and cons.
+It comes with Autodesk Sketchbook and Artflow: Paint Draw Sketchbook installed but other drawing programs can be installed if they are compatible.
+It's a barebones tablet without a lot of extra features.
 As an example, mine only came with one wallpaper.
-Of course, you can download any image and turn it into a wallpaper.
+Of course, any image can be downloaded and used as wallpaper.

 According to Simbans, the PicassoTab "has 1024 Levels of Pressure Sensitivity which will allow you to create different strokes" and palm rejection.
 The great thing about this tablet is that it comes with a case and pen, so out of the box, it's ready to use.
 And "you may also download other pen-friendly apps for note-taking."